LSEG-API-Samples/Article.DataLibrary.Python.ParallelProgramming/README.md

 ## <a name="prerequisites"></a>Prerequisites

-To execute the notebook, you will require a desktop license for LSEG Workspace or Eikon.
+To execute the notebook, you will require a desktop license for LSEG Workspace.

 - Notebook can be directly loaded into LSEG CodeBook
 - Optional example test application runs on the command line